IMPORTANT BOOKING INFORMATION

 There are strict guidelines when it comes to watching whales in Canadian waters.
 We take these regulations very seriously so as not to influence the behaviour of marine mammals in any way.
 We want to respect the fact that these are wild animals and remain impartial observers.
 We can get as close as 100m to marine wildlife.

-What is the best time to see whales and bears?
+What is the best time to see bears?